 Qutub Minar is also listed as one of the World Heritage monuments in India by UNESCO.
-This famous and popular tourist attraction located at Mehrauli, New Delhi and everyday is open for visitors.
+This famous and popular tourist attraction located in Mehrauli, New Delhi and every day is open for visitors.
 The entry cost for foreigners 500 Rs, for Indians just 30 Rs.

 Some Other Beautiful Delhi Landmarks

 Jama Masjid or mosque is another beautiful Islamic architecture by the Mughal Emperor Shah Jahan.
 It took 12 years (1644-1656) to complete this biggest mosque in Old Delhi, India.

-People from any religions are allowed to enter and visit this oldest mosque, but must have with proper attire.
+People from any religion are allowed to enter and visit this oldest mosque but must have with proper attire.
 No entry cost and daily opened for all, only prayer times it is close to the visitors.
-And for taking camera you must have to pay 300 Rs.
+And for taking a camera you must have to pay 300 Rs.

 Lotus Temple is one of the most visited and popular tourist attractions in New Delhi.
 The beauty of this temple received many architectural awards and built in 1986.
 I loved its attractive Lotus shaped architect.
 It is amazingly beautiful in the evening.

 It is a peaceful place for worship by Bahá’í Faith but people from any religions can visit inside.
 No entry fee needed, and photography is not allowed inside the worship area.

 India Gate is the historical war monument built during 1921-1931.
 This gate (42) meter tall and looks very beautiful in the evening after the sunset while all lights lightened up near this landmark.
 This memorial mainly constructed to show the honor of all British Indian Army soldiers died during the first world war.

 This gate is also known as All India War Memorial and always open for everyone.
 One of the most visited tourist spots and attraction for all.
-It is located at Rajpat, New Delhi.
+It is located at Rajpath, New Delhi.